runtimeverification/iele-semantics/data.md

     rule pow256 => 2 ^Int 256
 ```

-The JSON format is used extensively for communication in the Ethereum circles.
+The JSON format is used to encode IELE test cases.
 Writing a JSON-ish parser in K takes 6 lines.

 ```{.k .uiuck .rvk}